 Rome in 2 Days: A Smart, Complete Itinerary

-If you have two days in Rome, you don’t need to rush — but you still need structure.
+If you have two days to explore some of the most iconic things to do in Rome, you don’t need to rush — but you still need structure.

 This itinerary covers Ancient Rome, the historic centre, the Vatican and scenic viewpoints, without backtracking or wasted time.
 Each day has a clear focus and natural flow.